EricKnecht/resume/README.md

 ## Background

-I am a software developer with an interest in infrastructure automation, cloud computing, and web applications.
+I am an engineer with an interest in infrastructure automation, cloud computing, and web applications.
 I Currently work with ruby and puppet to support a rapidly growing service running on AWS.

 ## Skills